Midas Heritage

 6. Actor Information: Actor and role information

-Man and woman looking at drawings or diagrams, standing in front of a building, smiling.
+Investigative Activity - Ashby de la Zouch Castle, Leicestershire. © Historic England.
 Image of a man with an archaeological instrument, standing next to an excavated section in the foreground.

 Dictionary

-recording a particular asset or management area, and explains how they should be used.
+The MIDAS Heritage Dictionary recommends what information units to include when recording a particular asset or management area, and explains how they should be used.
 A few information units are mandatory but the majority are optional, depending on the purpose of your inventory.

 There are some minor discrepancies with the Mandatory/ Optional status for a few individual information units which we are aware of and plan to address in the near future.